- Living in Europe for decades, Tina Turner has been setting up shop in Switzerland since the mid-2000s

 “My boyfriend moved there to run the company, and I always wanted to go to Switzerland and I was very happy,” Turner shared.

-Tina Turner has been living in a lakeside chateau in Switzerland
+Tina Turner lived in a lakeside chateau in Switzerland

 Moving away from her native U.S., Tina found her home in Switzerland, where she’s been living for the past decades in a magnificent Swiss estate called Chateau Algonquin.